slick/slick/src/sphinx/gettingstarted.rst

 to a JDBC URL using a JDBC driver class (see the JDBC driver's documentation for the correct URL syntax).
-If you are only using :doc:`plain SQL queries <sql>`, nothing more is required, but when Slick is generating SQL code for you (using :doc:`plain Scala queries <queryable>` or the :doc:`query language <ql>`), you need to make sure to use a matching Slick driver (in our case the ``H2Driver`` import above).
+If you are only using :doc:`plain SQL queries <sql>`, nothing more is required, but when Slick is generating SQL code for you (using :doc:`the direct embedding <queryable>` or the :doc:`lifted embedding <ql>`), you need to make sure to use a matching Slick driver (in our case the ``H2Driver`` import above).

-Tables
+Schema
 ------

-We are using the :doc:`query language <ql>` in this application, so we have to write ``Table`` objects for our database tables:
+We are using the :doc:`lifted embedding <ql>` in this application, so we have to write ``Table`` objects for our database tables:

 .. includecode:: code/FirstExample.scala#tables